pandas-dev/pandas/doc/source/timeseries.rst

 Converting to Timestamps
 ------------------------

-To convert a ``Series`` or list-like object of date-like objects e.g. strings, epochs, or a mixture, you can use the ``to_datetime`` function.
+To convert a :class:`Series` or list-like object of date-like objects e.g. strings, epochs, or a mixture, you can use the ``to_datetime`` function.
 When passed a ``Series``, this returns a ``Series`` (with the same index), while a list-like is converted to a ``DatetimeIndex``: